-But this comparison hides large underfunding in Mediterranean MPAs.
-Official data from 14 countries studied shows that total available resources for MPA systems in the region of nearly €54.5m per year.
-This should be compared with the funding needs for effective management of MPAs.
-Estimates for such needs for national MPAs systems, aggregated for 14 countries in the region, show a funding gap (available funds minus financial needs) of €700m per year.
-The funding gap for the 7 EU countries studied is estimated to be €458m in 2014, and it is €17m for the 7 non-EU countries studied.
+But Mediterranean MPAs face large underfunding.
+Official data from 14 countries studied show that total available resources for MPA systems in the region of nearly €52.8M per year.
+This should be compared with the financial resources for effective management of existing MPAs.
+In the framework of the Optimal management scenario, estimates for such needs for existing MPAs at national level show a total financing gap of €700M per year (investment costs included).

-As a result, there is an urgent need to consider an increase in current funding for existing MPAs in the Mediterranean region, given that only 12% of the financial needs for effective management of MPAs are covered by current resources.
+As a result, there is an urgent need to consider an increase in current funding for existing MPAs in the Mediterranean region, given that only 8% of the financing needs for effective management of MPAs are covered by current resources.